 In the world of high-speed internet, terminologies like bandwidth, bit-rate, and ping are used frequently.
 In some cases, we even hear slightly more technical terms like latency, frequency, interference, throughput and possibly others.
-However, a normal internet user who mostly cares about speed may find it challenging to interpret these terminologies, especially when making a decision such as buying a broadband service.
-In this post, we aim to demystify some of these buzzwords to help you understand these concepts in plain English.
+However, a normal internet user who mostly cares about speed may find it challenging to interpret these terminologies, especially when making an important decision such as buying a broadband service.
+In this post, we aim to demystify some of these buzzwords to help you understand internet speed-related concepts in plain English.

 What is bit-rate?

 The term bit rate refers to the quantity of data being transferred from one part of the network to the other in a certain amount of time.
 The data is measured in bits and the time is measured in seconds.
 Therefore, the bit rate is measured in bits per second (bps).

 Since a lot of bits are required to transmit and receive data, the most common unit for bit rate at the point of writing (2021) is Mbps or Megabit per second, which essentially means 1 million bits per second.
 Things may change when the 5G technology matures, and we may start measuring the bit rate in Gbps, but we will have to wait for some time to find that out.
 ‘Bit’ is closely related to another unit called ‘Byte’, and 1 ‘Byte’ has 8 ‘Bits’ in it.
 The data speeds are usually measured in bits per second, e.g. 2 Mbps or 5 Mbps, but the size or volume of data is measured in bytes, e.g. 2MB or 3GB.
 So to put this into perspective, the upload and download speeds you get on your mobile network will be expressed in Mbps.
 On the other hand, your monthly data allowance will be expressed in MB or GB (e.g. 10GB).